-- 1 Mesoarchaean history of the Gawler Craton is dominated by felsic magmatism. - 2 Neoarchaean to Palaeoproterozoic history is represented by sedimentation and bimodal (felsic and mafic) volcanism. - 3 Mesoproterozoic history by felsic volcanism (Department of Mines, 2019).
+- 1 Mesoarchaean history of the Gawler Craton is dominated by felsic magmatism. - 2 Neoarchaean to Palaeoproterozoic history is represented by sedimentation and bimodal (felsic and mafic) volcanism. - 3 Mesoproterozoic history by felsic volcanism (Dept Mines, 2019).

 Reworking of Palaeoarchean crust during the Mesoarchaean (ca. 3,400-3,250 Ma) led to the intrusion of granitoid batholiths (ca. 3,150 Ma) which are now exposed within a narrow belt on the eastern margin of the Gawler Craton.
 Bimodal magmatism occurred during the Neoarchean to earliest Paleoproterozoic (ca. 2,560-2,470 Ma) age.
-This is represented by rocks ranging from silica-poor (basic rocks such as basalt and dolerite) to silica-rich (felsic rocks such as rhyolite and granite).
+This is represented by rocks ranging from silica poor (basic rocks such as basalt and dolerite) to silica rich (felsic such as rhyolite and granite).

 This episode of magmatism was followed by a tectonic collisional event known as the Sleafordian Orogeny (ca. 2,465-2,410 Ma).
 This orogenic event resulted in high temperature metamorphism and deformation.
-Subsequent magmatic events are associated with widespread sedimentation (over the interval ca. 2,000-1,740 Ma), and are largely sources of this older crust.
-A second collisional event (ca. 1,730-1,690 Ma) known as the Kimban Orogeny resulted in the reworking of these Paleoproterozoic basins and the Neoarchean basement in a predominantly transpressional (i.e. oblique shear and crustal shortening) system.
+Subsequent magmatic events are associated with widespread sedimentation (over the interval ca. 2,000-1,740 Ma) largely sources this older crust.
+A second collisional event (ca. 1,730-1,690 Ma) known as the Kimban Orogeny resulted in the reworking of these Paleoproterozoic basins and the Neoarchean basement in a pre-dominantly transpressional (i.e. oblique shear and crustal shortening) system.